-The Notes Issuance is a Novel Transaction That May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes
+The Transaction May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes

-The Notes, which are being issued in a novel transaction, will constitute new classes of securities with no established trading market.
+The Notes will constitute classes of securities with a trading market that was established only recently.
 The Notes will not be listed on any national securities exchange or traded on any automated quotation systems of any registered securities association.
 The Dealers will have no obligation to make a market in the Notes.
-As a result, there can be no assurance as to the liquidity of the market that may develop for the

-Notes, or if it does develop, that it will continue.
+In addition, it is possible that FHFA will reassess its policies with respect to our credit risk transfer transactions and that any resulting changes could lead to a reduction, material alteration or cancellation of the program under which the Notes are being issued.
+As a result, there can be no assurance as to the liquidity of the market that may develop for the Notes, or if it does develop, that it will continue.
 It is possible that investors who desire to sell their Notes in the secondary market may find no or few potential purchasers and experience lower resale prices than expected.
 Investors who desire to obtain financing for their Notes similarly may have difficulty obtaining any credit or credit with satisfactory interest rates which may result in lower leveraged yields and lower secondary market prices upon the sale of the Notes.